-- Add as much value into a post as possible.
+- Add as much value into a blog post as possible.
 People don’t read blog posts simply for entertainment—they read to find a solution to a particular problem.

-- Utilize a combination of written content, images, embedded video and audio to keep readers engaged (and appeal to the learning styles of more people).
+- Utilize a combination of written content, images, embedded video content and audio to keep readers engaged (and appeal to the learning styles of more people).

-4. Blog posts that feature an image every 75-100 words get 2X more shares than those without.
+6. Blog posts that feature an image every 75-100 words get 2X more shares than those without.
 (Hubspot)

 Length and Frequency-Related Blogging Statistics

-Check out these blogging statistics to help shape your strategy when it comes to blog post length and posting frequency:
+Check out these blogging statistics to help shape your blogging strategy when it comes to blog post length and posting frequency:

-8. The optimal length for a blog post is in the 2,250 – 2,500 words range.
+14. The optimal length for a blog post is in the 2,250 – 2,500 word count range.
 (Hubspot)

-9. 44% of bloggers report publishing new blog content between three to six times per month.
+15. 44% of bloggers report publishing new blog content between three to six times per month.
 (Orbit Media)

 According to these blogging statistics on frequency and post length, it’s better to post longer (more comprehensive) content with less frequency in today’s content world.
 And because not all bloggers have caught on to this insight about the effectiveness of long-form content, that’s a gap you can still leverage to create standout content.